OFS/ofs.github.io/docs/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001.md

 * Base address is not sent to the AFU.
 * Local Address field is not used.

-For AFU/application request cycles using the OFS FIM for Intel Agilex FPGA:
+For AFU/application request cycles using the OFS FIM for Agilex FPGA:

 * All requests in the TX direction will be Memory Read/Write.
 * The tag must be generated by the AFU/application.